ian9696/Sudoku-Solver/README.md

 ## How to Run
 Create a text file describing a Sudoku puzzle.

-For example, a text file with the following content (0's indicate empty cells).
+For example, a text file with the following content (0's indicate empty cells):
 ```
 0 0 0 3 1 6 5 0 0
 8 0 0 5 0 0 1 0 0